 Chromosome counts.
 Goats have a chromosome count of 2n=60, and sheep, one of 2n=54.

 Goat-sheep hybrids were known in ancient times.
 For example, they are mentioned by Galen (De Semine, Bk.
 II, Ch.
-1) and by Eugenius III Toletanus (De Amantibus Ambigenis).
+1) and by Eugenius III Toletanus (De Amantibus Ambigenis), as well as St. Isidore of Seville (quoted at the top of this page).
 Bechstein (1801, p.
 427) listed this hybrid.
 Wallace (1889, p.
 163) gives a summary of early accounts of this cross.

 Allen and Short 1997 (p.
 386); Anonymous 1850 (p.
 143); Bunch et al. 1976; Buffon 1749-1804 (vol. 16, p.
 533); Cribiu et al. 1988; Hancock and McGovern 1968; Hancock et al. 1968; Ilbery et al. 1967; Kelk et al. 1997; Letard and Théret 1952; Lühken et al. 2009; McGovern 1973; Mine et al. 2000; Prichard 1836 (p.
 141); Roca and Rodero 1971; Steklenev 1972, 1983; Stewart-Scott et al. 1990; Tucker et al. 1989; Wallace 1889 (pp. 162-163); Weir 1888b; White 1900.
 Internet: tinyurl.com/yl4wask, tinyurl.com/9n49z9, tinyurl.com/3z4k2x8, tinyurl.com/h98o79b.